 - Have a vitamin D metabolism health condition.

 How Do We Get Vitamin D?

 We get it from these sources:

 - Exposure to sunlight.

 Vitamin D is called the sunshine vitamin.
 This is because we get it from the sun.
 When the sunlight’s ultraviolet (UV) rays touch our skin, our bodies convert this into vitamin D3.
-The amount of vitamin D we produce is impacted by the season of the year, an individual’s skin colour, age as well as how much of our skin is exposed to sunlight.
-Higher levels of vitamin d are generally available from sunlight outdoors during Summer and Spring in Ireland.
-Due to the risk of skin cancer from harmful UV rays, it is important that people do not overexpose to sun or get sunburnt.
+The amount of vitamin D we produce is impacted by the year’s season, an individual’s skin colour, age, and how much of our skin is exposed to sunlight.
+Higher levels of vitamin D are generally available from sunlight outdoors during Summer and Spring in Ireland.
+Due to the risk of skin cancer from harmful UV rays, people mustn’t overexpose to the sun or get sunburnt.

 During the Autumn and Winter months, people in Ireland generally do not get enough sunlight.
 Therefore, a vitamin D supplement can help.

-Vitamin D can also be accessed via certain food that are rich in the vitamin and from eating a balanced healthy diet.
+Vitamin D can also be accessed via certain food that is rich in this vitamin and from eating a balanced healthy diet.
 Food that can be good sources include:

 - Red meat.

 - Fortified foods such as breakfast cereals.